Chimanbhai Patel

 Chimanbhai Patel (3 June 1929 – 17 February 1994) was an Indian politician associated with Indian National Congress and Janata Dal, and a former Chief Minister of Gujarat state in India representing both those parties at various times.
 Patel is known as the founder of Kokam Theory which was initiated to counter the Kham Theory of Indian National Congress and it was very successful in Saurashtra and South Gujarat to achieve the huge support from Kolis which were 24% of the state population.

 Born and Education

 He was born on 3 June 1929 in Chikodra village of Sankheda Tehsil in Vadodara district.
 He was elected the first president of student union of The Maharaja Sayajirao University of Baroda in Vadodara in 1950.
-He has completed his Masters in Economics from that Maharaja Sayajirao University of Baroda.
+He has completed his master's in economics from that Maharaja Sayajirao University of Baroda.

 Political career

 He was elected to the Gujarat Legislative Assembly from Sankheda in 1967 and joined the Cabinet of Hitendra K Desai.
 He also became the minister in the Cabinet of Ghanshyam Oza.
 In 1972, he won again from Sankheda, and became Chief Minister later.
 In 1975 he lost from Jetpur himself, but his new party Kisan Mazdoor Lok Paksha won 11 seats and helped Babubhai Patel of Janata Morcha form government.

 In 1990, he was elected to Gujarat Vidhan Sabha as a Janata Dal candidate from Unjha, and was appointed CM.
 In his early career, he was mentored by Dr. Jethalal K Parikh who was a known freedom fighter from the local town of Sankheda.